justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 #### Hetzner

-Login into your account and click on `New Project`.
+Login into your existing account and click on `New Project`.

 ![](img/../_img/hetzner/2022-05-30_15-06.png)